RWS/Sdl-Community/README.md

 #### Required Tools
 To get started with this repository, install the following tools:
-1. **SDL Trados Studio 2021**.
-These libraries are built on top of SDL Trados Studio APIs and thus using them also requires having it installed.
+1. **Trados Studio 2024**.
+These libraries are built on top of Trados Studio APIs and thus using them also requires having it installed.
 2. **Developer licence**.
 If you don't have a licence please send an email to app-signing@sdl.com.
 3. **.NET 4.8**
 4. **Microsoft Visual Studio 2022 or higher**.
 If you don't have Microsoft Visual Studio you can install the community edition  for free [here](https://www.visualstudio.com/).